axibase/axibase-charts-vscode/server/descriptions.md

 Define the wait period after ATSD handles a server processing error before refreshing data.

+## evaluateexpression

+Expression evaluated for each timestamp.

+## evaluatelibs

+Libraries used for expression evaluation.

+## evaluatemode

+Evaluation mode: can be strict or not strict.

+## evaluatescript

+Script used for expression evaluation for each timestamp.

+## evaluatetimezone

+Regularizes series into DAY (and larger periods) due to calendar alignment.

 ## exactmatch

 Ignore series with tags, other than those specified in the series configuration.